-- The Committee shall at least annually (a) review and approve the corporate goals and objectives relevant to the compensation of the Company’s Chief Executive Officer (the “CEO”); (b) evaluate the CEO’s performance in light of these goals and objectives; and (c) set the CEO’s compensation level based on this evaluation.

-- The Committee shall recommend its determinations as to the foregoing to the independent directors, meeting in executive session, for approval.
+The Committee shall at least annually (a) review and approve the corporate goals and objectives relevant to the compensation of the Company’s Chief Executive Officer (the “CEO”); (b) evaluate the CEO’s performance in light of these goals and objectives; and (c) establish the CEO’s compensation level based on this evaluation.
+The Committee shall recommend its determinations as to the foregoing to the independent directors, meeting in executive session, for approval.

-The Committee shall approve any employment agreements, consulting arrangements, severance or retirement arrangements and/or change-in-control agreements or provisions covering any current or former officer of the Company, including without limitation, the approval of all contracts of the Company with any officer for remuneration (whether in the form of a pension, deferred compensation or otherwise) to be paid from the general funds of the Company after the termination of regular employment of such officer.
+The Committee shall approve any employment agreements, consulting arrangements, severance or retirement arrangements and/or change-in-control agreements or provisions that cover any prospective, current or former executive officer of the Company, including without limitation, the approval of all contracts of the Company with any executive officer for remuneration (whether in the form of a pension, deferred compensation or otherwise) to be paid from the general funds of the Company after the termination of regular employment of such executive officer.

-- The Committee shall oversee the administration of, and shall have the authority to interpret the terms of, the compensation and salaried benefit plans of the Company (and, to the extent appropriate, the significant subsidiaries of the Company), including the Company’s incentive and equity-based plans, qualified and nonqualified defined benefit and defined contribution plans, and involuntary separation plan; provided that, the Committee shall not exercise any of its authority with respect to any of its members.
-In this regard, to the extent that such responsibilities are delegated to the Company’s Benefits Management Committee, the Committee’s sole role shall be one of monitoring only.
+The Committee shall oversee the administration of, and shall have the authority to interpret the terms of, the compensation and salaried benefit plans of the Company (and, to the extent appropriate, the significant subsidiaries of the Company); provided that, the Committee shall not exercise any of its authority with respect to any of its members.

-- The Committee shall review and make recommendations to the Board for approval, incentive compensation plans and equity-based plans for the Company (and, to the extent appropriate, the significant subsidiaries of the Company) to be adopted or submitted to shareholders for approval.
+The Committee shall review, approve and, when appropriate, recommend to the Board for approval, incentive compensation plans and equity-based plans of the Company (and, to the extent appropriate, the significant subsidiaries of the Company), which includes the ability to adopt, amend and terminate such plans.

-- The Committee shall determine the performance metrics, targets and payout schedules for the executive officers’ annual and long-term incentive programs.
+The Committee shall annually determine the performance metrics, targets and payout schedules for the executive officers’ annual and long-term incentive programs.
 The Committee shall recommend its determinations with respect to the CEO to the independent directors, meeting in executive session, for approval.

 The Committee shall prepare an annual Compensation Committee Report to be included in the Company's annual proxy statement in accordance with applicable SEC rules and regulations.
 In connection with such report, the Committee shall review and discuss with management the Compensation Discussion and Analysis section, and based on such review and discussion, recommend to the Board that the Compensation Discussion and Analysis section be included in the Company's annual proxy statement.